xicopitz/homepage/Service-Widgets.md

 ## Jellyfin

-You can create an API key from inside Jellyfin at `Settings > Advanced > Api Keys`
+You can create an API key from inside Jellyfin at `Settings > Advanced > Api Keys`.

 ```yaml
 widget: